-To this end, this workshop at IMT Lucca aims to contribute to on-going discussions by bringing academicians, experts and practitioners together for building an integrated, interdisciplinary evaluation approach considering the particular characteristics of the arts and culture field.
-Our agenda, which includes keynote speeches and round table discussions, builds on the progress achieved by the ENCATC Working Group on Evaluation in the previous meetings in Brussels, Potsdam, Manchester, Antwerp, Maastricht, and Zagreb.
-Furthermore, with the aim to complement theoretical and methodological discussions with real world case studies, the workshop
+To this end, this workshop at IMT Lucca contributed to on-going discussions by bringing academicians, experts and practitioners together for building an integrated, interdisciplinary evaluation approach considering the particular characteristics of the arts and culture field.
+The which included keynote speeches and round table discussions, built on the progress achieved by the ENCATC Working Group on Evaluation in the previous meetings in Brussels, Potsdam, Manchester, Antwerp, Maastricht, and Zagreb.
+Furthermore, the group worked to complement theoretical and methodological discussions with real world case studies.

 Frey, B. S. (1994).
 The economics of music festivals.
 Journal of Cultural Economics, 18(1), 29–39.

 Tonga Uriarte, Y., Antognozzi, T., Catoni, M.L., (2019).
 Investigating tourism impacts of festivals: An exploratory case study of a big scale comic-con.
 Event Management, 23, doi.org/10.3727/152599519X15506259855823.